 Any interested person is free to attend meetings, on payment of an appropriate fee to cover running costs.
 There is no annual membership fee.
 If you wish to be added to the emailing list to receive notifications of meeting please email the secretary from here.

 The activities of UKELG are co-ordinated by a small committee drawn from industry, consultancy firms and universities.
 Meetings are held at universities, and scientific and research establishments all over the UK.

 Click here to see a tribute to Professor D Huw Edwards, a co-founder of UKELG who died in 2003.

-The next meeting will be held in Autumn 2016.
-Further details will be available here in June.
+The next meeting will be held at the University of Leeds on 22nd September 2016 entitled provisionally Explosion Incidents, Evidence and Lessons Learnt.
+Further details will be available here in early July.

 A list of topics for possible future meetings is available here.

 A list of the previous UKELG meetings is available here.
 In many cases, presentations that were made at each meeting are also available via links from the meeting programmes.

 Links to details of other meetings and websites that may be of interest:

 The Combustion Institute is an educational non-profit, international, scientific society whose purpose is to promote and disseminate research in combustion science.
 There are 29 Sections of the Combustion Institute.
 The main activity of the Combustion Institute is the International Symposium on Combustion.
 The symposia attract members of the Combustion Institute as well as others interested in combustion from around the world.
 The synergism produced at these symposia makes them the principal forum for presenting and integrating combustion research results.